Conte-Ecology/nasaProjections/README.md

 ### Steps to execute
-Execute the `create_all_roles.sh` script in the bash with the only input being the name of the database.
+Execute the `create_all_roles.sh` script in the bash with the only input being the name of the database (e.g. "nasa").
 The shell script calls the individual SQL scripts in the same directory to setup the roles.

 ### Output
 The "nasa_admin", "nasa_read", and "nasa_write" roles are created for the